 The ear is set low and points slightly outwards.
 The ear rises steadily as the puppy grows; They do not harvest.
 Back straight and level.
 Coat shading is minimal due to the short, hard, and straight length and density, ringing once or twice a year because hair without an undercoat of this breed usually does not bother other people with dog allergies.

+The coat must be colored blue, black, red, or black with a black mask acceptable, However, brindle and white are available but are not acceptable colors.
 For international events and competitions, the shoulder height should be 22-24 inches (56-61 cm) in men and 20-22 inches (51-55 cm) in women.
 The weight is 35-55 pounds on average and 40-60 pounds on men.

 Eight distinct ridge patterns were identified: needles, feathers, arrows, loot, bevels, bowling pins, leaves, and saddlebacks.
 All patterns are acceptable but must be clearly defined and symmetric.
 The wider the ridge, the more valuable it will be.